GorvGoyl/Clone-Wars/README.md

    Two kinds of projects on this list:

-   1. Clones: look quite similar (UI-wise) but aren't fully-functional, mostly made for learning purpose.
+   1. Clones: look quite similar (UI-wise) but aren't fully-functional, mostly made for learning purposes.
    2. Alternatives: fully-functional open-source alternatives of popular software.
       Seeing Github stars will give you a rough idea about which one is which.